Diet To Help With Anxiety & Depression

 Limit high-sugar foods, especially in the morning or before bed.

-Snacks like heavy whipping cream with berries or full-fat plain yogurt can keep your blood sugar stable instead of alternatives with too much sugar (ice cream, cake, cookies, etc...) that might exasperate anxiety symptoms.
+Snacks like heavy whipping cream with fresh fruits or full-fat plain yogurt can keep your blood sugar stable instead of alternatives with too much sugar (ice cream, cake, cookies, etc...) that might exasperate anxiety symptoms.

 3. Add Magnesium-Rich Foods: